mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 Before starting an ensemble, we must generate a cookie for our servers to authenticate each other.
 The cookie is placed in `$GERBIL_PATH/ensemble/cookie`;
-if you are running an ensemble spanniong multiple hosts, you should copy the cookie to the relevant hosts.
+if you are running an ensemble spanning multiple hosts, you should copy the cookie to the relevant hosts.
 Note that the tool will not overwrite an existing ensemble cookie.